msainsburydale/NeuralEstimators.jl/docs/src/workflow/advancedusage.md

 ```

 Then, setting the argument `m` in [`train`](@ref) to be an integer range will train the neural estimator with the given variable sample sizes.

-## Bootstrapping

-Bootstrapping is a powerful technique for estimating the distribution of an estimator and, hence, facilitating uncertainty quantification.
-Bootstrap methods are considered to be accurate but often too computationally expensive for traditional likelihood-based estimators, but are well suited to fast neural estimators.
-We implement bootstrapping with  [`parametricbootstrap`](@ref) and [`nonparametricbootstrap`](@ref), with the latter also catering for so-called block bootstrapping.

 ## Loading previously saved neural estimators